 How Do I Register for Classes?

 What are Preliminary and Final Plans of Study?
 A preliminary POS is filed after a student has reached junior credit standing (54 credits or more) and outlines the student’s plan for the remainder of their coursework until graduation.
 Submitting an approved preliminary plan of study is required in the School of Engineering.
 The preliminary Plan of Study (POS) allows students to map out the entirety of their degree coursework to assist them in conversations with their advisor about meeting all degree requirements prior to graduation.
 A final POS is filed after you have registered for your final semester of coursework.
 The final POS must demonstrate that the student meets all requirements to graduate.
 The final POS is a UConn graduation requirement.
 Who fills out the POS?
+It is the student’s responsibility to fill out and file both the preliminary and final POS.
+However, students should do so with the guidance of their Academic Advisor.
+It is ideal to start this process at least one semester ahead of time, that is, in the spring of your sophomore year.
 How do I submit a preliminary POS?
+First, you must access you academic planner in Student Administration.
 Then you can select “Plan by Requirements” to review your remaining unsatisfied requirements for your degree.
 You may also add courses to your planner using the “Browse Course Catalog” component.
 Once you understand which courses you still need to take, review what semester those courses are offered and enter them into your Academic Planner accordingly.
 When you have completed this, you can select “Submit Plan of Study” and the document will be sent electronically to your faculty advisor for their review.
 Ultimately, if the preliminary POS is denied, you must fix whatever errors are indicated and submit a new, correct POS that satisfies all degree requirements.
 If the POS is approved, you now have a complete and accurate plan to reach graduation.
 If you decide to deviate from this plan, it is your responsibility to discuss the changes with your academic advisor and ensure that you are still completing all degree requirements.
-If you need further assistance, please access this video tutorial or contact your Academic Advisor: https://www.youtube.com/watch?v=bXChknVu1yM How do I submit a final POS?
+If you need further assistance, please access this tutorial or contact your Academic Advisor: Submitting Your Preliminary Plan of Study How do I submit a final POS?
 First, you must apply for graduation via Student Administration.
 SA Self Service > Student Center > My Academics > Apply for Graduation Next, submit your final plan of study.
 You can do this by navigating the following path: SA Self Service > Student Center > Academic Requirements (under the drop down menu at the left) > "Submit Final Plan of Study" button All of your requirements must show as satisfied in student admin to have your final plan of study approved.
+For a more detailed tutorial, click here: Submitting Your Final Plan of Study When should I submit my preliminary and final POS?
+Students should submit the preliminary POS after earning 54 credits, which is when a student has reached junior credit standing.
+Once a student reaches 54 credits, they must submit an approved preliminary POS prior to registering for courses for the following semester, or the student will be prevented from registering.
 The final POS must be submitted as soon as possible after registering for your final semester of coursework.
 The latest a final POS can be submitted is by the end of the fourth week of the semester in which a student plans to graduate.
 What are some common mistakes on the preliminary POS in CEE?
 Following are the most common mistakes that students make when filling out the POS.
 Doing any of these will guarantee that your POS will NOT be approved and your graduation may end up being delayed.

 SA Self Service > Student Center > Academic Planner